MarkAdell/my_articles/README.md

 In this article, we will explore the fundamental principles of functional programming that you can utilize in your day-to-day work, regardless of the programming language you use.

-There is a common misconception among beginners that one can only write pure functional programming code, or only adhere to other paradigms like OOP.
+There is a common misconception among beginners that one can only write pure functional programming code, or only stick to other paradigms like OOP.
 This is not true.
 One of the beauties of functional programming is that you can make use of it in any programming paradigm you use, and it will not fail to make your code more maintainable.

 Towards the end of the article, we will touch briefly on how we can make use of these concepts within object-oriented programming code.